Lab 3: Series and Parallel Resistive Circuit

 -

-Next, insert one of the resistors onto a breadboard the same way as shown in Figure 2.9 from Lab 2 then connect the jumper wires from DMMs and the power supply to form the following circuit.
-Notice the voltmeter (DMM in DC voltage mode (DCV)) is connected in parallel with the resistor and the Ammeter (DMM in DC current mode (DCI)) is connected in series with the circuit.
+Next, insert one of the resistors onto a breadboard the same way as shown in Figure 2.9 from Lab 2, then connect the jumper wires from the DMMs and the power supply to form the following circuit.
+Notice the voltmeter (DMM in DC voltage mode (DCV)) is connected in parallel with the resistor and the ammeter (DMM in DC current mode (DCI)) is connected in series with the circuit.
 A small example of some of the connections is shown.

 Figure 3.5